 It has been found that 25 feet candles are designed for work at office space.
 If the general lighting of the room is good the contrast between the brightly lighted spot and the surrounding area will not cause discomfort.
-Fluorescent lighting is becoming more and more popular for public offices and display spaces.
+Fluorescent and LED lighting are becoming more and more popular for public offices and display spaces.

+1.9.7.
 Air-conditioning